laravel/docs/quick.md

 <a name="eloquent-orm"></a>
 ## Eloquent ORM

-Laravel ships with a superb ORM, Eloquent.
+Laravel ships with a superb ORM: Eloquent.
 If you have used the Ruby on Rails framework, you will find Eloquent familiar, as it follows the ActiveRecord ORM style of database interaction.

 First, let's define a model.
 An Eloquent model can be used to query an associated database table, as well as represent a given row within that table.
 Don't worry, it will all make sense soon!
 Models are typically stored in the `app/models` directory.
 Let's define a `User.php` model in that directory like so: